lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## TFT Screen Calibration

-Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the text:
+Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the following text:

     Touch Screen Calibration - Please click on the red dot